 Professional Development for Teachers

 Teachers in the 21st century juggle a myriad of interpersonal challenges each day.
 From interacting productively with colleagues & supervisors to communicating effectively with students and their families - successful educators need strong listening and decision-making skills, an understanding of students and their needs, and the ability to communicate with clarity and empathy.
-Impact’s innovative programs invite educators to share common experiences, strengthen communication skills, and actively problem-solve together.
+Impact’s innovative programs invite educators to reflect on their work, share common experiences, strengthen communication skills, and actively problem-solve together.

 Communicating Effectively with Parents/Guardians